kgshukla/container-tutorial/podman.md

 Note that the container has a single container in it.
 The container is the “infra” command.
 We can further observe this using the podman ps command by passing the command line switch *–pod*.

-    $ sudo podman ps -a --pod
+    $ podman ps -a --pod
     CONTAINER ID  IMAGE                   COMMAND  CREATED      STATUS     PORTS  NAMES               POD 6074ffd22b93  k8s.gcr.io/pause:3.1    3 minutes ago  Up 3 minutes ago         9e0a57248aed-infra  9e0a57248aed